-The essay may be no more than 25 pages in length, including references and appendices.
-It must adhere to APA V.6 formatting.
+The Comprehensive Assessment includes scholarly references, uses APA V.7 format, and is between 20 (minimum) and 25 (maximum) pages in length (excluding the reference list).
 Two faculty readers review the comprehensive essay with expertise in the area of the student's essay.
 It must be completed and accepted before the student's dissertation proposal approval can be posted.

-Pre-requisites: HOD-810, HOD-881, HOD-882 and at least 20 additional elective credits
+Pre-requisites: HOD-810, HOD-881, HOD-882 and at least 20 additional elective credits Delivery Method: Online